ValiaVl/Survival-Prediction-based-on-CVD/README.md

 The best hyperparameters for each algorithm separately are selected based on the grid search method (GridSearchCV) in combination with the 10-fold stratified cross-validation method (Stratified K-Fold CrossValidation) from Scikit-Learn.

 ## Evaluation
-Accuracy, Presicion, Recall, F1-score, Confusion matrix and Average-Precision scores are used to compare the performance among the algorithms.
+Accuracy, Presicion, Recall, F1-score, Confusion matrix and Average-Precision scores are used to compare the algorithms performance.